DallanQ/PathwayInternshipPresentations/README.md

 * Week 1: Install software, learn bash, get familiar with node and python

+* Week 2: Learn Prompt Engineering

-* Week 2: Git and AI
+* Week 3: AI and Git

-* Weeks 3+4: Take courses in Front-end or Back-end development
+* Weeks 4+5: Take courses advancing your skills in Front-end or Back-end development

-* Week 5: Get to know the software behind https://iloveconference.org, and Individual presentations
+* Week 6: Introduction to Frameworks for Front-end or Back-end development

+* Week 7: Deeper-dive into Frameworks, and Agile project management methodology

-* Weeks 6-26: To be determined
+* Weeks 8-26: Work on real-world projects